What is SQL Server Reporting Services (SSRS)?

 Looking for Power BI Report Server?
 See What is Power BI Report Server?.

 Create, deploy, and manage mobile and paginated Reporting Services reports on premises with the range of ready-to-use tools and services that SQL Server Reporting Services (SSRS) provides.

 Create, deploy, and manage mobile and paginated reports

 SQL Server Reporting Services is a solution that customers deploy on their own premises for creating, publishing, and managing reports, then delivering them to the right users in different ways, whether that's viewing them in web browser, on their mobile device, or as an email in their in-box.

-For SQL Server 2016, Reporting Services offers an updated suite of products:
+SQL Server Reporting Services offers an updated suite of products:

 - "Traditional" paginated reports brought up to date, so you can create modern-looking reports, with updated tools and new features for creating them.